 A diehard optimist, I believe that most people are decent, kind, and want the best for those around them.
 But a person’s ability to live with discomfort is vastly different if you fit into your surroundings most of the time, versus those of us who don’t.

 My nutshell explanation is that human beings crave rhythm, or predictability, in our day-to-day lives.
 Sure, we all love excitement now and again, but for the most part we want to know that the roof is still going to be over our heads each morning when we wake up.

 This means that when something in our existence strays from that rhythm, we do everything in our power to get it back in line.
 It feels better.
 It makes sense to us.
 It is comfortable.
 And for those of us who have had more predictability regarding fairness in our lives, seeing unfairness in other’s lives can be downright impossible to tolerate.

 When people and situations we encounter don’t fit what we characterize as part of that comfort rhythm we crave, we react in two basic ways:

-Statements like, “The problem is…” or “what you need to do…” are easy to fall into when we feel uncomfortable with someone else’s situation.
+Statements like “the problem is…” or “what you need to do is…” are easy to fall into when we feel uncomfortable with someone else’s situation.
 They provide an explanation and diagnosis and make us feel better just by saying them.
 After all, we are demonstrating that we care, and we are making the problem “go away” with a proposed solution.
 Right?

 But making statements about someone else’s experience may have the exact opposite effect.